Steamgjk/Nezha/README.md

 - client

 Each module is composed of three files:
-- a header file (e.g., nezha-replica.h),
+- a header file (e.g., replica.h),
-- a source implementation file (nezha-replica.cc),
+- a source implementation file (replica.cc),
-- a launching file (e.g., nezha-replica-run.cc).
+- a launching file (e.g., replica_run.cc).

 Each process reads an independent yaml file (e.g., nezha-replica-config-0.yaml) to get its full configuration, the sample configuration files are placed in the configs folder